ansys/pyworkbench/doc/source/user_guide.md

 ### Launch Workbench server and start a client
 During development phase or for debugging purpose, it is useful to start Workbench server on the developer's desktop or some computer within the company network.

-One can certainly start a Workbench server by executing command `StartServer()` in any Workbench session and use the returned server port to start a client, like in the example above.
+One can always start a Workbench server by executing command `StartServer()` in any running Workbench session and use the returned server port to start a client, like in the example above.

-Alternatively, one can launch a Workbench server and start a client programmatically in Python script.
-To launch it on the local computer:
+Alternatively, one can launch a Workbench server and start a client programmatically in client-side Python script.
+To launch a server on the local computer:
 ```
 from ansys.workbench.core import launch_workbench
 wb = launch_workbench()
 ```
-or to launcher server on a remote Windows machine with valid credentials:
+or to launcher a server on a remote Windows machine with valid user credentials:
 ```
 from ansys.workbench.core import launch_workbench
 host = "server_machine_name_or_ip"